 If you’re a healthy adult between the ages of 18-65, Botox can help you to reduce the signs of aging, enhance your appearance, and improve your confidence.

 Botox can also improve the overall structural appearance of the face.
-Some people find that they have a noticeable ‘bulkiness’ to their face, or an apparent imbalance or asymmetry in the facial muscles, both of which can be corrected with targeted Botox injections.
+Some people find that they have a noticeable ‘bulkiness’ to their face, or an apparent imbalance or asymmetry in the facial muscles, both of which can be corrected with targeted injections.

 What results can I expect from Botox?

-You should begin to notice the effects of Botox around 2-4 days after your treatment.
+You should begin to notice the effects of your injections around 2-4 days after your treatment.
 Depending on the location and purpose of your treatment, you should see wrinkles smoothing or muscles appearing to balance out.
 These results will continue to develop over the following month and will typically last for around six months.

 Is Botox safe?